michigan-traffic-lab/TeraSim/README.md

 The TeraSim Core is integrated into this repository and will be installed automatically.
 For more details, please refer to the [TeraSim Core repository](https://github.com/michigan-traffic-lab/TeraSim).

-To start TeraSim, navigate to the example directory.
+To run TeraSim, navigate to the terasim example directory.
 ```
-cd examples
+cd examples/terasim_examples
 ```

 TeraSim offers two modes for controlling background vehicles (BVs):